kartik-kaul-1/async-provider-etl/README.md

 ## Overview
 `async-provider-etl` is a Python package designed to perform ETL operations on hospital CMS data using asynchronous and parallel processing.
-The package downloads datasets concurrently, processes the resultant dataframes in parallel, and stores the hospital data & associated metadata in SQLite databases.
+The package downloads datasets _concurrently_, processes the resultant dataframes _in parallel_, and stores the hospital data & associated metadata in SQLite databases.

 ## Features